 Cisco entered the Hyperconverged Infrastructure (HCI) Appliance market in March 2016 with their HyperFlex line, using the company’s well-known UCS servers running software from startup SpringPath (which Cisco acquired in 2017).
-HyperFlex clusters are comprised of at least three hyperconverged nodes and as many as 32 in hybrid or all-flash configurations (but not mixed in the same cluster).
+HyperFlex data center clusters are comprised of at least three hyperconverged nodes and as many as 32 in hybrid or all-flash configurations (but not mixed in the same cluster).
 Each cluster can support up to 32 UCS Server compute nodes as well, for a total of 64 nodes.

 Download the full product brief now!